Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 • Use your best / most expensive model on 2–4 hero shots where viewers really notice quality.

-• Use cheaper settings or even stock footage for background, texture, and logo holds.
+• Use cheaper settings or stock footage for background, texture and logo holds.

 • Remember: viewers mainly remember moments, not every frame.